-Diabetic neuropathies are actually a group of nerve disorders which occur due to diabetes.
-Over time, individuals with diabetes can experience nerve damage in their body.
+Diabetic neuropathies are actually a group of nerve disorders that occur due to diabetes.
+Over time, individuals with this chronic illness can experience nerve damage in their bodies.
 Moreover, some individuals have nerve damage, but still, they don’t have any symptoms.

-Other individuals might have signs such as numbness, pain or tingling in the legs, arms, feet, and hands.
-You should know that nerve issues might develop in every organ system such as the heart and the digestive tract.
+Other individuals might have signs such as numbness, pain, or tingling in the legs, arms, feet, and hands.
+Nerve issues might develop in every organ system such as the heart and the digestive tract.

-Approximately from 60 to 70 % of individuals with diabetes have a specific form of neuropathy.
-Individuals with diabetes might develop nerve issues at any time.
+Approximately 60 to 70 % of individuals with the disease have a specific form of neuropathy.
+They might develop nerve issues at any time.
 However, the risk increases with the longer duration of the condition and with age.

-The highest rates of this condition are found among individuals who have had diabetes for more than 25 years.
-Also, diabetic neuropathies seem to be more common in individuals who have issues controlling their blood sugar, also known by the name blood glucose.
+The highest rates of this condition are found among individuals who have had the disease for more than 25 years.
+Also, it seems to be more common in individuals who have issues controlling their blood sugar, also known by the name blood glucose.

-In addition, they are common in overweight individuals and individuals with high blood pressure and high levels of blood fat.
+In addition, they are common in overweight individuals and individuals with high blood pressure and high levels of cholesterol.

 These fatty acids are necessary for the body, to grow and develop correctly.
 Bear in mind that the body doesn’t produce omega-3 naturally, meaning that the only way to get is through diet.